shift-org/shift-docs/README.md

 # Local development with Node.js

 You can also do local development with node.
-These steps will setup a local node server that acts as both frontend and backend. ( In this mode, [Sqlite](https://www.sqlite.org/index.html) is used instead of MySQL. )
+These steps will setup a local node server which, by default, acts as both frontend and backend.

 First, install [git](https://github.com/git-guides/install-git) and [node](https://nodejs.org/en/download) (currently Node.js v20.11.1).
 Then, open a command prompt or terminal window, change to some useful directory for development, and do the following:

 1. `git clone -b tooling https://github.com/ionous/shift-docs`
-1. `cd shift-docs`
+2. `cd shift-docs`
-1. `npm install`
+3. `npm install`
-1. optionally, create some placeholder events with: `npm run -w tools make-fake-events`
+4. optionally, create some placeholder events with: `npm run -w tools make-fake-events`
-1. `npm run dev`
+5. `npm run dev`
-1. browse to http://localhost:3080 and you should see the site running locally.
+6. browse to http://localhost:3080, and you should see the site running locally.

-When you new create events, the link for activating those events will be written to the terminal.
+When you new create events, the link for activating those events will be written to the terminal. ( In this mode, [Sqlite](https://www.sqlite.org/index.html) is used instead of MySQL. )

-Alternatively, you can preview a local frontend with the production backend by running: `npm run -w tools preview`; but note: any events you create while previewing will be seen by the world!

-## Node tests
+### Node tests

 If you are writing javascript code in the node backend, you can test everything is working as expected using `npm test`.

+### Local previews using production data

+As an alternative to `npm run dev`, you can preview a local frontend with the actual production backend by using: `npm run -w tools preview`.

+**NOTE:** any events you create while previewing this way *will* be seen by the world!

+### Ethereal email

+Before executing `npm run dev`, you can configure email debugging using `npm run -w tools new-ethereal-cfg`.
+It will generate a `shift-email.cfg` file in your `bin` directory which will be used when adding new events.
+Use the username and password listed in that file to check for emails here: https://ethereal.email/login.

+No actual emails are sent when running this way.